apache/griffin/griffin-doc/DataQualityTool.md

 ### Data Quality Layer

-#### Data Quality Definition
+#### Data Quality Constraints Definition

 This concept has been thoroughly discussed in the original Apache Griffin design documents.
 Essentially, we aim to quantify the data quality of a dataset based on the aforementioned dimensions.
-For example, to measure the count of records in a user table, our data quality definition could be:
+For example, to measure the count of records in a user table, our data quality constraint definition could be:

 **Simple Version:**